lightdress/postgraduate-assignments/computer-graphics/b-spline/README.md

 ## Function

-This is just a framework.
-It can only draw straight lines now, but I believe that turing it to draw B splines is just an algorithm problem.
+Draw uniform cubic B-splines.

 ## Usage

-Right click to line to your mouse position, and left click to finish a shape.
+Right click to line to your mouse position, and middle click to finish a shape.

+Press left button to drag the control points.

+## Limitation

+After change a control point, the whole curve will be recalculated.